splunk/fluent-plugin-kubernetes-objects/README.md

 # fluent-plugin-kubernetes-objects

-[Fluentd](https://fluentd.org/) input plugin to collect object data in a kubernetes cluster.
+[Fluentd](https://fluentd.org/) input plugin to collect [objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) in a kubernetes cluster.

-This input plugin supports two models: pull, and watch.
-In `pull` model, it will query object data at a certain interval; whereas in `watch` model, it will keep watching the changes of objects, and send those changes to down stream.
-You can use one of those two models, or just use one of them.
+This input plugin can collects data in two ways:
+* pull: it collects all available objects at a interval by calling the list APIs.
+* watch: it collects only the new objects when they show up by calling the watch APIs.

 ## Installation